angelopoerio/devops_stuff/README.md

 # vagrant_gluster_ansible
 A glusterfs cluster provisioned by Ansible

+# vagrant_docker_swarm
+A docker swarm cluster provisioned by Ansible

 # backup_checker
 A python script to check the status of your backups in S3 buckets (it requires Boto)